Training for Kilimanjaro – Do I need to be an Olympic athlete?

 Hiking Kilimanjaro is graded “strenuous” and you need to be in good physical shape and have some experience of multi-day treks.
 Good quality mountain days over different types of terrains is key before your hike up Kilimanjaro.

-Most of the days involve between 5-7hrs of walking at a ‘pole pole’ speed and at altitude.
+Most of the days involve between five to seven hours of walking at a ‘pole pole’ speed and at altitude.
 Summit day is a very strenuous night/day with most of the walking taking around 15-18hrs.
 This includes getting back down to high camp and back down to Millennium Camp, so it’s a long day!
 Even for the fittest people, the high altitude still makes this a tough hike.

 The most challenging part of the whole trek is summit night, so it’s good to be prepared mentally for it.
 You gain quite a lot of height on summit night and the majority of people will suffer from mild acute mountain sickness.
 This can make the trek a lot tougher on the body and mind.
 If you are an average hill walker and get out every week two months in advance would be a perfect time to start mentally preparing yourself for Kilimanjaro.